An Artist's Journey

 But for some reason, that did not apply to my child as she entered her teenage years and was desperately searching for her voice.
 I discounted things important to her during this tumultuous period.
 Had I listened, much of the pain endured may have been averted—or at least may not have lasted into her twenties.

-I did not realize until the past couple of years that my daughter was paying attention all along.
-Even under an ever-persistent cloud of self and culturally induced trauma, she was taking mental notes and cues from the good in me and her foundational upbringing.
-Storing it within her mind and body.
-I unconsciously and consciously pay attention to how I conduct myself outside of her intense and dramatic circle of teenage and early twenties drama.
+I did ’t realize until recently that my daughter had been paying attention all along.
+Even under an ever-persistent cloud of self and culturally induced trauma, she was taking mental notes and cues from the good in me and her foundational upbringing, storing it within her mind and body.
+I pay attention, both consciously and unconsciously, to how I conduct myself outside of her intense and dramatic circle of teenage and early twenties drama.
 It became evident later that she was fiercely aware of her role in making parenting difficult and was not holding me fully responsible for how situations transpired.

 The evolution happened slowly and with quiet deliberation on both our parts.
 As she came into her own and realized her strengths, I became more present, listening and taking cues from her instead of the other way around.
-She is a wiser human than I ever was at her age because of the kinds of situations she endured.
-My daughter has reaped the best of me despite my floundering.
+She is a wiser person than I ever was at her age, thanks to the kinds of situations she has endured.
+My daughter has reaped the best of me, despite my own struggles.
 And since the traumatic dust of her 20s settled, I consider her a friend and confidant.
-We endured together and, thus, a shift in rapport.
+We endured together, and thus, a shift in rapport occurred.

 My thought process regarding whether having a child was a good decision has transitioned.
 I now know it was to gain a confidant, a friend, a cohort in this journey.
-Traveling through a myriad of ups and downs was necessary to get to where we are now.
+Traveling through a myriad of ups and downs was necessary to reach our current position.
 I am a better human because of her.

 The poem mentions a bittersweet evolution.
 Despite the evolution my daughter and I have experienced, it does not change the fact that the cultural roles and expectations of motherhood are still a quagmire.
 And more women should feel free to talk about it in that manner.
 I will continue the conversation.